Susanou/EECS290FinalProject/README.md

 Scoring or other feedback  (How is player progress and performance quantified?)
 --
 2 ways to score :
-- The number of Key items (egg, milk and butter) that you have collected
+- The number of key items (recipe parts, egg, milk and butter) that you have collected.
+This is the main progression of the game.
 - We will track the number of bread killed versus befriended internally and provide feedback at certain (TBD) intervals.

 Writing/Art/Music style (What perspective, ambiance, or time period is conveyed?)